muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -f &lt;FRONTEND&gt;
 Sets the frontend you wish to export a game list for.
 By default Skyscraper will export an EmulationStation game list, but other frontends are supported as well.
 If exporting for the `attractmode` frontend, please also take note of the required `-e` option that goes along with using the `attractmode` frontend.
-Consider setting this in [`config.ini`](CONFIGINI.md) instead.
+Consider setting this in [`config.ini`](CONFIGINI.md#frontendemulationstation) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -f attractmode -e snes
 ```

 #### -e &lt;EMULATOR&gt;
 NOTE!
 This option is *only* applicable when using the `-f attractmode` option.
 It sets the *emulator* to be used when generating the `attractmode` game list.
 On RetroPie the emulator name is mostly the same as the platform.
-Consider setting this in [`config.ini`](CONFIGINI.md) instead.
+Consider setting this in [`config.ini`](CONFIGINI.md#emulator) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -f attractmode -e snes
 ```

 #### -m &lt;0-100&gt;
 Some scraping modules are based on a file name or title based search.
 This option sets the minimum percentage any returned results need to match with in order for it to be accepted.
 For instance, the game `Wonderboy in Monsterland` might return the title `Wonder Boy in Monster Land` which is clearly a match.
 But it's not a 100% match.
 So it needs to be set relatively high, while still ignoring bad matches.
 By default it is set to 65 which has been tested to be a good middle-ground.
-Consider setting this in [`config.ini`](CONFIGINI.md) instead.
+Consider setting this in [`config.ini`](CONFIGINI.md#minmatch65) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb -m 50
 ```

 #### -l &lt;0-10000&gt;
 Sets the maximum length of returned game descriptions.
 This is a convenience option if you feel like game descriptions are too long.
 By default it is set to 2500.
+Consider setting this in [`config.ini`](CONFIGINI.md#maxlength10000) instead.
 ###### Example(s)
 ```
 Skyscraper -p snes -l 500